GME Seed Grant

 • Project provides sufficient background evidence, and describes a reasonable and appropriate timeline as well as a well-defined mentoring plan

-Awardees will be contacted via email, and projects that are awarded funding will be showcased on the WSUGME website, announced in the Residency Times newsletter, and promoted on WSUSOM social media outlets.
+Awardees will be contacted via email, and projects that are awarded funding will be showcased on the GME website, announced in the Residency Times newsletter, and promoted on WSUSOM social media outlets.

 Dissemination of Findings